OmarAglan/Asp.net-Test/ROADMAP.md

     *   Create Razor Pages to List all prescriptions (for the logged-in doctor).
     *   Create a Razor Page to view the Details of a specific prescription.

-## Phase 3: Authentication & Authorization
+## Phase 3: Licensing & Activation (Initial Implementation - Completed)

-1.  **Identity Setup:**
-    *   Integrate ASP.NET Core Identity.
-    *   Configure Identity services and `DbContext` (link Identity User to `Doctor` model).
-    *   Scaffold Identity UI (Register, Login, etc. - Registration creates the Doctor record).
-    *   Apply Identity migrations.
-2.  **Authorization & Subscription:**
-    *   Implement checks based on `Doctor.IsSubscribed` status to potentially limit features.
-    *   Secure pages/actions (e.g., only logged-in doctors can access functionality).
+1.  **License Key Storage (Temporary):**
+    *   Store the expected unique Registration/Serial number pair **in `appsettings.json` for initial development**. **(Note: Must be replaced with a secure method like DPAPI or Online Activation before release)**.
+2.  **License Service:**
+    *   Create `ILicenseService` and `LicenseService` to read expected keys from `appsettings.json` and validate entered keys.
+    *   Implement logic to track activation status (e.g., simple local file flag).
+3.  **Activation UI:**
+    *   Create `Pages/Activate.cshtml` page for user to input license keys.
+4.  **Activation Check Middleware/Filter:**
+    *   Implement logic to check activation status on startup/request and redirect to Activation page if needed.

 ## Phase 4: Enhancements & Advanced Features

 1.  **Doctor Profile Management:**
+    *   Implement mechanism to create/update the single licensed `Doctor` profile after successful activation.
+    *   Store/retrieve the activated `DoctorId` for use in other features (e.g., Prescription creation).
-    *   Create page(s) for the logged-in doctor to view/edit their own details (`Doctor` model).
+    *   Create page(s) for the licensed doctor to view/edit their own details.
 2.  **Search & Filtering:**
     *   Implement search/filtering for Patients, Medications, Prescriptions.
 3.  **Validation:**